 If you don’t speak Spanish you will need to employ a gestor.
 They will guide you through the process of registering a vehicle in Spain and / or obtaining a Spanish driving licence.
 Gestors will manage any Spanish administration for you including getting your NIE in Barcelona.

 Please send an email to: email@example.com for recommended gestors.

 There are all the usual car hire companies in Barcelona, such as Avis, Hertz and many budget companies.
 If you have your NIE you can use Avancar.

 Avancar hire cars by the hour which works out much cheaper than a daily hire if you only need a car for a short time.
 This is only worthwhile if you need hourly car hire on a fairly regular basis as you have to become a member and pay an annual subscription (although it’s not expensive): www.avancar.es.

 If you hire a car one of the most expensive costs is the excess reduction fee that car hire companies charge you – on cheap daily rentals this can be more expensive than the actual car hire.
 Usually all hire cars have an excess – of anything from €600 to €2000 – and they offer additional insurance to reduce that cost which is about €20 or £15 per day or more depending on the type of car you hire.
 This insurance is optional, but if you have a bump or accident, you are liable for all costs up to the excess limit.

 Car hire excess reduction insurance

 You can pay to insure one car hire or you can take out an annual policy which covers all your car hire for the year in your nominated area: Europe, US, Worldwide.
-Or you can cover yourself with a Wordwide 60 day policy.
-The policy covers additional drivers, baggage cover and damage to tyres and windows (tyres and windscreens are often not included in the main car hire insurance at all).
+There is also a Wordwide 60 day policy.
+The policy covers additional drivers, baggage cover and damage to tyres and windows (tyres and windscreens are often not included in the main car hire insurance).
 You can pay in GB pounds, euros or US dollars and pay online.